Translating Science into Local Policy

 Thurston County has teamed with Thurston Regional Planning Council (TRPC) to bring watershed science into local policies that protect water quality in Puget Sound.
 This collaborative effort is funded by a grant from the U.S. Environmental Protection Agency, and focuses on areas within the Totten, Eld, Budd/Deschutes, Henderson, and Nisqually Reach watersheds (see a map of the project area).

-Our first step is to understand existing conditions in our watersheds, gathered from recent scientific and monitoring data, as well as future growth patterns.
-The project will next consider the effects of different strategies on several representative basins using computer modeling.
+Our first step was to understand existing conditions in our watersheds, gathered from recent scientific and monitoring data, as well as future growth patterns.
+Next, we considered the effects of different strategies on several representative basins using computer modeling.
 Those results will help identify the best management strategies for each area.
 Finally, each local jurisdiction will determine how the recommendations fit their community, through their own public processes.
 New management options may include changes to existing development regulations, transfer or purchase of development rights, low impact development, or long-term protection of sensitive lands.

 Through this work, we can contribute to the regional recovery of Puget Sound and ensure we meet the demands of a growing population, while protecting the clean water and natural areas that make our county a special place to live.